ravinalamada/css-exercises/42-all-the-small-things/index.md

 Similarly, there are a few pseudo-class selectors we should talk about:

 - `:focus` => It is triggered when you click the element which is focused but it only applies to that element itself.
-- `:focus-within` => It will apply to all of the elements which are part of the focuesd element. his is good to set in form container.
+- `:focus-within` => It will apply to all of the elements which are part of the focused element. his is good to set in form container.

 - `:visited`=> Allowable CSS properties are color, background-color, border-color, border-bottom-color, border-left-color, border-right-color, border-top-color, column-rule-color, outline-color, text-decoration-color, and text-emphasis-color.Allowable SVG attributes are fill and stroke.
 To way how we set it is LVHA (link, visited, hover, active)